RaduG/pytest_func_cov/README.md

 ```

 # Configuration
-A list of function name patters to ignore can be specified in pytest.ini.
+A list of function name patterns to ignore can be specified in pytest.ini.

 Example:
 ```ini